crud89/LiteFX/src/Backends/Vulkan/Readme.md

 # LiteFX Vulkan Backend

-This project implements the vulkan backend for the LiteFX renderer.
+This project implements the Vulkan backend for the LiteFX renderer.

 ## Prerequisites